LondonAppDeveloper/tf-docker-compose-starter-code/README.md

 ## Pre-requisites

-Before following the steps in this tutorial, configure the following:
+Before following this tutorial you will need the following:

- * Clone this project.
+ 1. Access to an AWS IAM user with permissions to access the console
- * Install [Docker Desktop](https://www.docker.com/products/docker-desktop) (or install Docker and docker-compose manually if using Linux).
+ 2. [aws-vault](https://github.com/99designs/aws-vault) installed and configured with your AWS admin account
- * Install and configure [aws-vault](https://github.com/99designs/aws-vault) with your AWS administrator account.
+ 3. [Docker Desktop](https://www.docker.com/products/docker-desktop) (if using Linux, you'll need to install Docker and Docker Compose separately)